The sea did not care about Kalinganagar.

 UshaRani went still.

 The ladle stayed in her hand.
 The fire continued its low crackle.
 Above them the bara koli shifted in the sea breeze and one ripe fruit detached and fell soft into the grass beside the stove.
-Her eyes closed.
-Not the closing of surprise.
+Her eyes closed — not surprise.
 The closing of someone receiving something they had been quietly waiting for.

-For a long moment there was only the sound of the fire and the distant water and his breath warm on her skin.
+For a moment there was only the fire and the distant water and his breath warm on her skin.

 Then he straightened.